 Alpine home prices are not only among the most expensive in Utah, but Alpine real estate also consistently ranks among the most expensive in America.

-Alpine is a decidedly white-collar city, with fully 88.72% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Alpine is a city of managers, sales and office workers, and professionals.
-There are especially a lot of people living in Alpine who work in management occupations (17.11%), sales jobs (12.73%), and office and administrative support (11.28%).
+Alpine is a decidedly white-collar city, with fully 86.52% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Alpine is a city of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Alpine who work in management occupations (18.43%), sales jobs (13.06%), and office and administrative support (11.15%).

 Of important note, Alpine is also a city of artists.
 Alpine has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Alpine’s character.

-A relatively large number of people in Alpine telecommute to their jobs.
-Overall, about 10.69% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 12.65% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The most common language spoken in Alpine is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and German/Yiddish.